 • Get rid of unwanted stains.
 Stains can be caused by eating in bed to pets, and children having accidents.
 Treating stains immediately can prevent discoloration, but it can protect your mattress from any smells in the future.
 The sooner you act on these once they happen, the longer your mattress will last, too.

 • Cut down on germs!
 One of the most overlooked areas to clean when a flu epidemic hits your home is the mattress.
 You can keep it from re-infecting your household by giving the mattress a deep clean.

-Make sure to invest in a mattress cover.
+Make sure to invest in a cover.
 This can be used as a barrier against moisture and other debris from getting deep into the mattress.
-Some mattress covers are made o control allergens and dust mites, which can be essential for members of your household who suffer from allergies or breathing problems.
+Some covers are made to control allergens and dust mites, which can be essential for members of your household who suffer from allergies or breathing problems.